How to Hire in a Tight Labor Market

 In the Insta-age, videos have the potential to go viral on social media and elsewhere.
 So add some sizzle to your recruiting with video.
 If you can show candidates more of your company, you reduce the ambiguity in their decision-making process and make it easier for them to make a decision.
 You can also speed up the interview process by hosting video job interviews.

 For the most part, recruiting is about looking outward to bring in new hires.
 However, you don’t want to neglect your existing employees in a tight labor market.
 After all, they could be looking elsewhere if jobs are abundant.

-You want to make sure that they’re feedback is positive and this is where your company’s actions speak louder than words.
-From regular pay increases for those who are delivering results to wellness benefits, there are a number of ways to keep your employees happy and talking about you to the outside world.
+You want to make sure that their feedback is positive and this is where your company’s actions speak louder than words.
+From regular pay increases for those who are delivering results to wellness benefits, there are several ways to keep your employees happy and talking about you to the outside world.

 Need Help Finding Candidates in a Tight Labor Market?